gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 ### Example lineup

-To help you visualize our end goal, here's an example of what coaches might come up with for a practice with 26 rowers.
-In capital letters are boat names and next to them are the names of the oars to use. `c` represents the coxswain, who steers the boat and helps keep the rowers in sync.
-And finally, as is tradition, the rowers count down from stroke (the highest number) to bow (lowest).
+To help you visualize our end goal, here's a hypothetical lineup that a coach might cook up for a practice with 26 rowers.
+In capital letters are boat names and next to them are the names of the oars to use.
+The `c` represents the coxswain, who steers the boat and helps keep the rowers in sync.
+And finally, as is tradition, the rowers are numbered from high to low and from stern to bow.

 ```txt
 THE OLD MAN HAROLD // Yellow Oars